-The demand for alternative material to replace leather is increasing for these reasons.
+The demand for alternative materials to replace leather is increasing for these reasons.

-Among the available options, one can choose plant-based leather alternative that has similar properties in terms of durability, robustness and touch.
+Among the available options, one can choose plant-based leather alternatives with similar properties in terms of durability, robustness, and touch.

-Cork is one plant-based leather alternative used for thousands of years.
+Cork is one plant-based leather alternative that has been used for thousands of years.
 Cork comes from the bark of a tree.
-However the tree doesn’t need to be cut down to harvest it, making it a truly sustainable option.
+However, the tree doesn’t need to be cut down to harvest it, making it a truly sustainable option.
 Cork comes mainly from Portugal and Spain.
-Cork is impermeable, elastic and has fire retardant properties.
-It can be used to produce shoe parts, bells, wallets and handbags.
+Cork is waterproof, elastic, and has fire-retardant properties.
+It can be used to produce shoe parts, bells, wallets, and handbags.

-More recently, other plant-based leather alternatives have been developed, such as pineapple fibre, Piñatex, which is made from pineapple leaves and PLA (a vegetable-based plastic).
+More recently, other plant-based leather alternatives have been developed, such as pineapple fibre, Piñatex, which is made from pineapple leaves.
 Unlike cork, Piñatex is currently not biodegradable.
-It can be used to make bags, shoes, and wallet.
+It can be used to make bags, shoes, and wallets.

 Copy partner: Sustain Your Style; Picture: Nghia .8pm